Baljit998/Frappe-Drive/README.md

 # Tutorial: Installing Ubuntu Server in VirtualBox

 In this tutorial, we will walk you through the process of installing Ubuntu Server in VirtualBox, a popular virtualization software.
+Also, you will learn how to access your Ubuntu server using the Bitvise SSH Client.
+Bitvise SSH Client provides a secure way to connect to remote servers using the SSH protocol.

 ## Prerequisites